osgi/osgi/CONTRIBUTING.md

 We require Java 8.
 If your main JDK is higher than 8 you can set it on each run by adding `-Dorg.gradle.java.home=<pathToYourJDK8>` to the Gradle command.

+### Building with gradle

 We use Gradle to build and the repository includes `gradlew`.

 - `./gradlew :build :publish` - Builds and releases the artifacts into `cnf/generated/repo`.
 - `./gradlew :osgi.specs:specifications` - Builds the specifications into `osgi.specs/generated`.

+### Building with Maven (experimental)

+As an alternative, you can use Maven to build the sources, this is currently experimental and might not work for all but most features and is suitable for example when adjusting only small parts of the code.

+- go into the directory of interest you want to build (e.g. `osgi.core`)
+- `mvn clean verify` compiles and possibly run tests

+Tests can be skipped with `-DskipTests`, multiple projects can be build with `-pl <list of projects>` (e.g. `-pl osgi.core,org.osgi.dto`), add `-T1C` to speedup build when building multiple projects at once.

+### CI Verification

 We use [GitHub Actions](https://github.com/osgi/osgi/actions?query=workflow%3A%22CI%20Build%22) for continuous integration and the repo includes a `.github/workflows/cibuild.yml` file to build via GitHub Actions.